The following patent was granted by

 card 400, whilst it's in his possession.

-(2.2) A unique identification number 403 is embossed
+unique identification number 403 is embossed on the front of

-on the front of the card 400 (see FIG. 3A), as well as on
+the card 400 (see FIG. 3A), as well as on the rear of the

-the rear of the card (see FIG. 3B).
-This card identification
+card (see FIG. 3B).
+This card identification number 403 is

-number 403 is associated with the visitor's database 2
+associated with the visitor's database 2 record.

-record.
-Technically, it is set up as an alternate database
+Technically, it is set up as an alternate database record

-accessed by using this identifier 403.
+using this identifier 403.

-(2.3) A card logo 402 is present on the front face of
+(2.3) A card logo 402 is

-the card to provide easy identification of the card type,
+identification of the card type, i.e. versus a person's

-i.e. versus a person's credit card, etc. This logo can also
+credit card, etc. This logo can also be implemented as an

-be implemented as an anti-fraud measure, e.g. using a
+anti-fraud measure, e.g. using a hologram picture, etc.

 (2.4) Further card type identification information is